modal-labs/gpu-glossary/gpu-glossary/device-hardware/tensor-core.md

 [SM Architecture](/gpu-glossary/device-hardware/streaming-multiprocessor-architecture)
 to
 [SM Architecture](/gpu-glossary/device-hardware/streaming-multiprocessor-architecture).
-They are commonly assumed to be systolic arrays, but there is no consensus in the microbenchmarking literature.
+They are commonly assumed to be systolic arrays, like TPUs, but there is no consensus in the microbenchmarking literature.